Topographie des Terrors

-With its mosaics, terracotta reliefs and airy atrium, this exhibit space is a high-calibre showcase for crème-de-la-crème travelling shows.
-No matter whether it's a Diane Arbus retrospective, a survey of art from Los Angeles since the 1950s or an ethnological exhibit on the mysteries of Angkor Wat, it's bound to be well-curated and utterly fascinating.
+With its mosaics, terracotta reliefs and airy atrium, this Italian Renaissance–style exhibit space named for its architect (Bauhaus founder Walter Gropius' great-uncle) is a celebrated venue for high-calibre travelling shows.
+Whether it's a David Bowie retrospective, the latest works of Ai Weiwei or an ethnological exhibit on the mysteries of Angkor Wat, it's bound to be well curated and utterly fascinating.

-The Berlin state parliament convenes in the stately neo-Renaissance structure across the street.
+The Berlin state parliament convenes in the stately neo-Renaissance structure (the Abgeordnetenhaus) across the street.